mg931/android-mvp/README.md

 # Android MVP

 This library provides a core framework for building Android apps using the MVP (Model-View-Presenter) pattern.
-MVP is one of many patterns that can be used to build Android apps (MVC, MVVM, MVI etc) and there is no real consensus on the best approach.
-What's certain is that a consistent architecture brings significant advantages to any project - classes take on clear roles and code becomes easier to change, manage, maintain and debug.
-It's easier to revisit projects months or years later, and new/junior developers have a much easier time contributing to projects once they pick up the structure.
+MVP is one of many patterns that can be used to build Android apps and there is no real consensus on the best approach.
+A consistent architecture brings significant advantages to any project, however.
+Classes take on clear roles and code becomes easier to change, manage, maintain and revisit months or even years later.

 This framework came out of a commerical Android app that was built for the civil engineering sector.
 It contains a set of components that can be extended to set up an MVP module with an Activity/Fragment as the view layer.
-The pattern uses four interfaces to define the operations and interactions between each layer within the stack - the basic flow is view -> presenter -> interactor -> presenter -> view as shown below.
+The pattern uses four interfaces to define the operations and interactions between each layer within the stack.
+The basic flow is view -> presenter -> interactor -> presenter -> view as shown below.

 ![MVP Interfaces](https://cms-assets.tutsplus.com/uploads/users/1308/posts/26206/image/MVP_interfaces.png)